01 of 06

 Size and Materials

 Double-pointed needles range in size from 5 to 8 inches long.
-Shorter needles work well for tiny projects like small socks, while the longer ones are good for tubular shaped projects like hats.
+Shorter needles work well for tiny projects such as small socks, while the longer ones are good for tubular shaped projects like hats.

 DPNs come in the same materials as other knitting needles.